HighStimRequired/Plauncher/README.md

 # Plauncher - Python Script Launcher

 **Plauncher** is a simple, user-friendly application designed to organize and execute Python scripts via a graphical interface.
-It uses `Tkinter` to create a minimalist, dark-themed launcher with buttons corresponding to specific scripts.
+It uses `PyQt` to create a minimalist, dark-themed launcher with buttons corresponding to specific scripts.

 ## Features
 - **Script Management**: Quickly execute pre-defined Python scripts with a single click.